Is The Sun Biotic Or Abiotic

 The terms biotic and abiotic are fundamental in biology and ecology.
 Biotic components refer to the living organisms in an ecosystem, such as plants, animals, fungi, and bacteria.
 These organisms interact with each other and their environment, forming complex webs of life.
 Abiotic components, on the other hand, are the non-living physical and chemical elements of the ecosystem.
 These include things like sunlight, temperature, water, soil, and air.

 The distinction between biotic and abiotic factors is crucial for understanding how ecosystems function.
 Biotic factors influence each other through competition, predation, symbiosis, and other interactions.
 Abiotic factors, meanwhile, determine the conditions under which living organisms can survive and thrive.
-For example, the availability of sunlight affects the rate of photosynthesis in plants, which in turn impacts the entire food web.
+Also, for example, the availability of sunlight affects the rate of photosynthesis in plants, which in turn impacts the entire food web.
 Similarly, temperature and water availability affect the distribution and abundance of different species.

 Comprehensive Overview